-Last Updated on May 7, 2020 by Admin
+Last Updated on May 15, 2021 by Admin

 In a spacious room enhanced by sunlight, Delia Binaglia methodically adds brushstrokes of color to a fired piece of pottery.
-Her details are the final touches learned from the antique tradition of majolica ceramics, practiced in the Umbrian town of Deruta.
+Her details are the final touches.
+She had learned from the antique tradition of majolica ceramics.
+This craft has been practiced in the Umbrian town of Deruta.
 Hence, Deruta Ceramics.

 “We use traditional methods to reproduce patterns from the 13-to-1500’s, by studying ancient books and antique artifacts”, said Antonio Ranocchia.

-In order to combat fakes, Verbena has implemented actions that provide economic assistance to the local artisans, introduce the world to Derutan artworks, and holds local initiatives related to the town’s artistic heritage.
+To combat fakes, Verbena has implemented actions that provide economic assistance to the local artisans, introduce the world to Derutan artworks, and holds local initiatives related to the town’s artistic heritage.

 By Natalie Trusso Cafarello